-Potential Incumbents are those preparing to exercise ministry as an incumbent of a parish.
+Potential Incumbents are deployable.
+They are those preparing to exercise ministry as an incumbent of a parish.
 They will not normally serve their curacy in the parish which supported them through the discernment of their vocation.
 A Potential Incumbent may move from curacy into an incumbency or may exercise ministry in other contexts before taking on an incumbency.